-If it is your first time in Nepal and you want to travel independently, do at least get a good, experienced guide with good English.
-They might cost you a little more but for what could be a once in a lifetime, do not cheap out?
+If it is your first time in Nepal and you want to travel independently, get a good, experienced guide fluent in English.
+They might cost you a little more but for what could be a once in a lifetime, do not cheap out.

-What Documents/ Permits are required to trek in Nepal?
+What Documents/ Permits to carry to trek in Nepal?

-- Maybe insurance papers, depending on the agency and where you will be travelling to.
+- Insurance papers, depending on the agency and where you will be traveling to.

-Some nationals can get visa on arrival or when entering Nepal at one of the border entry points.
-Check which nationals can get visa on arrival or consult with embassy. ()
+Some nationals can get a visa on arrival or when entering Nepal at one of the border entry points.
+Check which nationals can get visa on arrival or consult with the embassy.